HudsonGraeme/Tapp/README.md

 * Thermometer by Becris from the Noun Project
 * Location by DIVYA A from the Noun Project
 * valet by Baboon designs from the Noun Project
+* Steering Wheel by Marc Anderson from the Noun Project

 Copyright © 2019 Spencer Graham